joshsharp/braid/src/braid/notes.md

   [ ] Ifs as expressions might need to be compiled to anonymous functions like so:
       `a := []string{"one","two", func() string{ if true { return "yes" } else { return "no" } }() }`
   [ ] `List thing` type implementation
-  [X] If return is nil, omit it (Go can't return nil) [X] External types in annotations, etc., need their package prefix [X] Compile extern pointer type to `*Thing` (using type aliases to do this) [X] Make sure imports always come before everything else
+  [X] If return is explicit nil, omit it (Go can't return nil) [X] If return is implicit nil (eg. result of a call), omit it [X] External types in annotations, etc., need their package prefix [X] Compile extern pointer type to `*Thing` (using type aliases to do this) [X] Make sure imports always come before everything else [ ] Unify return type and return type annotation

 [ ] Linking (Look up modules - Do they exist?
 Do functions mentioned exist?)

 ### Generating source
+[ ] Do we need another pass, after inference, that removes unused code, fixes returns, etc.?
 [X] Functions need to be literals if defined inside a function (use State to change compilation behaviour) [ ] Generate concrete types etc (monomorphise) based on args when called [X] `main` needs to either not have a return type, or be renamed and wrapped in another `main`

 ### Later
 [X] 'Module' rule